 According to Beverly Whipple, Ph.D., co-author of The Orgasm Answer Guide, the G-spot or the magic orgasm-inducing button will depend on one’s sensitivity down there.

 What you can do is to lie on your back and have yourself or your partner stimulate the upper front wall of your vagina using one or two fingers.
 And believe it or not, you’ll know when the right spot is hit.

 Myth No. 8: Women Suffer From Sexual Dysfunction.

 The lack of desire for sex can be perpetuated by many factors, such as health concerns, relationship issues, sexual performance issues or cultural or societal expectations.

 The problem is science is more focused on men and their issues down there, so that women and dysfunction issues are not immediately addressed.

 Sexual Tips For Men To Please Your Partner.

 Given these myths debunked, the key to a pleasurable sex is communication.
-Understanding your partner’s needs, desires and fantasies can help a lot in giving her and yourself the best sex
+Understanding your partner’s needs, desires and fantasies can help a lot in giving her and yourself the best sex of your life.